tc39/notes/meetings/2025-11/november-19.md

 RBR: And in that case, it’s something where a lot of the comparisons are not done because they are seen as "okay, like, it’s good enough" as a comparison.
 And otherwise, I would slow down the comparison.
 That is something why I believe putting in the language is beneficial.
 A written in the engine itself would be a faster way to compare these.

 CDA: Okay.
 We are starting to get low on time.
-There’s a reply from Keith.
-And now, a reply from Daniel.
+There’s a reply from KM.
+And now, a reply from DRR.
 I would really like to get to EAO’s topic.
 KM be brief

 KM: Sure.
 I guess on that point, an open thing it’s good to know we standardize.
 They won’t keep the opportunities and it doesn’t have the behavior I want.
 Yeah.